pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Methods

-\paragraph{\textbf{Inference algorithm leveraging the pCompass graph.}} The pCompass graph represents a probability distribution over haplotype assemblies.
-We perform inference using the pCompass graph using two algorithms: the Viterbi algorithm for maximum a posteriori (MAP) estimation and forward-filtering backward-sampling (FFBS) for posterior sampling and uncertainty quantification.
-To enable probabilistic inference on $Q$, we impose a topological ordering on the nodes of $U$ according to ascending genomic position, first by the lesser-indexed of the two SNPs represented by a node, breaking ties by considering the second SNP.
+\paragraph{Inference Algorithm Leveraging the pCompass Graph.} The pCompass graph represents a probability distribution over haplotype assemblies.
+We perform inference using the Viterbi algorithm for maximum a posteriori (MAP) estimation or the forward-filtering backward-sampling (FFBS) for posterior sampling and uncertainty quantification.
+To make probabilistic inference on $Q$ tractable, we impose a topological ordering on the nodes of $U$ according to ascending genomic position, first by the lesser-indexed of the two SNPs represented by a node, breaking ties by considering the second SNP.
 We then direct the edges of $E_Q$ to respect this ordering.
 When the SNP graph contains multiple connected components, each component is ordered independently (see ~\autoref{sec:suppViterbi} and ~\autoref{sec:suppFFBS} for details).